 Foehn Men’s Brise Schoeller Pant

-These Brise Schoeller Pants are going to be your pick for anything active.
+These Brise Schoeller Pants are going to be your pick for active days on a trip.
 The pants are designed for everything.
 Because they are so adaptable, these may one of the only pair of pants you need to bring on a trip.
+I recomemend re-checking your size and desired fit on the product page because Foehn has updated their sizing for men.

 Photo via Foehn